 The duties of the Treasures are as follows;

-the financial administration of the club
+Management of the financial administration of the Club

-the proper keeping of all books of accounts
+Responsible for the proper keeping of all books of accounts and reporting to the Committee of same

-receipt, safe custody, banking, payment of monies
+Responsible for the receipt, safe custody, banking, payment of monies

+Pay all funds received into an Club bank account as soon as practicable after receiving them,

+Pay the Club’s debts as they become due, subject to Committee approval.
+Approval must be attained from [select number] General Committee members.
+Approvals may be attained in person, by phone (and documented), or email

+Presentation of the Club’s annual financial statements at the Annual General Meeting

-other duties assigned by the general committee.
+Other duties assigned by the general committee.

+The duties of Chairperson, Secretary and Treasurer are also applicable for the Curdnatta Recreation Park sub-Committee.

 Proceedings of the General Committee

+Proceedings of the General Committee also apply to the Curdnatta Recreation Park sub-Committee.

 The committee shall meet together regularly during the cricket season and not less than eight times per year.

+Notice of a Committee meeting may be given at a previous meeting or by email, telephone or other personal notification.
+A minimum notice of twenty four hours is required.

 Questions arising at any meeting of the committee shall be decided by a majority of votes, and in the event of equality of votes the chairperson shall have a casting and deciding vote.

-A quorum for a meeting of the committee shall be comprised of one half of the members of the general committee with at least one of the management committee present.
+A quorum for a meeting of the committee shall be comprised of one half plus one of the members of the general committee with at least one of the management committee present.

 A member of the committee having a direct or indirect pecuniary interest in a contract or proposed contract with the club must disclose the nature and extent of that interest to the committee as required by the Act, and shall not vote with respect to that contract or proposed contract.
 The member of the committee must disclose the nature and extent of his or her interest in the contract at the next annual general meeting of the club.